PothireddyAkhilKumarReddy/guidewire-hackathon-CoreX/README.md

 - fraud detection
 - instant payout simulation
 - analytics dashboard
-- predictive disruption analysis
+- predictive disruption insights

 ---

-# 12. Expected Impact
+# 14. Expected Impact

-GigShield AI aims to provide financial protection for gig workers against sudden income loss caused by uncontrollable disruptions.
+GigShield AI provides financial protection for gig workers by protecting their income from sudden disruptions.

-The platform offers a simple, automated, and AI-driven insurance solution specifically designed for the gig economy.
+The platform introduces an automated and AI-driven insurance system specifically designed for the gig economy.

 ---

 # Demo Video

-(Phase-1 demo video link will be added here)
+Phase-1 demo video link will be added here.